CptGibbon/House-of-Corrosion/README.md

 Finally, trigger the failed assertion in the same way as in the 2.27 attack by sorting the chunk in the unsortedbin into the same largebin as the chunk with the set `NON_MAIN_ARENA` flag.
 This attempts to print to `stderr` and the `__sync` entry in the `stderr` vtable is called with the address of the `stderr` file stream as the first argument.
 The `stderr` vtable pointer holds a heap address, the `__sync` entry of which overlaps a pointer to a `add rsi, r8; jmp rsi` gadget.
 The `add rsi, r8` instruction adds a controlled value to the address of the libc hash table, resulting in the address of `system()`.
 The `_flags` field of `stderr` holds the string "/bin/sh", resulting in a call to `system("/bin/sh")`.

+### Libio vtable hardening
+It's worth noting that the specific version of GLIBC that ships with Ubuntu 19.04 does not fully implement libio vtable hardening as originally designed.
+The procedures that check whether a file stream's vtable resides in a specific region of memory are intact, but the vtables themselves are mapped into writable memory.
+It's unclear whether this is intentional.
+The reason may be due to how the GLIBC Makerules file [checks](https://sourceware.org/git/?p=glibc.git;a=blob;f=Makerules;h=7e4077ee505d2f786ce529f5c0b2f5645d8247f8;hb=fdfc9260b61d3d72541f18104d24c7bcb0ce5ca2#l554) whether a default linker script should be used.

 ## References
 Libio vtable hardening was introduced in GLIBC 2.24 \[[commit](https://sourceware.org/git/?p=glibc.git;a=commitdiff;h=db3476aff19b75c4fdefbe65fcd5f0a90588ba51;hp=64ba17317dc9343f0958755ad04af71ec3da637b)\].